 I started DJing at WMTU from 2007-2010.
 We had a full schedule my first year which kept me from getting a show.
 Fortunately, there were far fewer DJs on during the summer months so I was able to snag a prime-time slot right off the bat.
 No graveyard shift for me!
 Looking back, it's like I was undrafted free agent.
 Who knew this guy we turned down would wind up DJing forever?
 Times back then were goofy and loose, with loads of DJs playing all sorts of weird stuff.
 Metal Mondays were a thing, people still listened to the radio, and new albums were coming in daily to try out.
 I danced a lot, which made DJing music difficult but definitely boosted my multi-tasking skills faster than those who hit play on their setlist and did their homework instead.

 I've been back at WMTU since 2012, throwing down my weekly Crisco Inferno radio show nearly without fail ever since.
-I celebrated my 10-year college radio anniversary in May 2017 and reached my 500th college radio show in August 2018.
-I'm the longest-running DJ at WMTU, and while I hold no official titles anymore I am the guy who fills their vending machine with 50¢ cans of soda, AKA the Pop Czar.
+I celebrated my 10-year college radio anniversary in May 2017 and reached my 700th college radio show in August 2023.
+I'm the longest-running DJ at WMTU (700+ shows and counting), and while I hold no official titles anymore I am the guy who knows how to multitask on-air the best of anyone.
+If ever I move out of the Keweenaw, no doubt I'll be that cool guy who holds down a wacky electronic show on a local independent radio station.
+For now, I'm a forever pretend college student with the widest selection of music of any DJ on the air.